Cody Bellinger: Personal life

 Bellinger has one brother, Cole, who is four years his junior.
 A standout pitcher for Hamilton High School, Cole was selected by the San Diego Padres in the 15th round of the 2017 MLB Draft.
 Cole played for two seasons in the Padres farm system before retiring from baseball in 2021.

-Bellinger has one child with girlfriend Chase Carter, a daughter who was born November 2021.
+Bellinger has two daughters with wife Chase Carter, born November 2021 and April 2023.

 A character inspired by Bellinger makes a cameo appearance in the video game Assassin's Creed Valhalla.
 The player character must defeat Viking Otta Sluggasson, who wields a tree trunk like a baseball bat, during one story section.
 Bellinger, an avid gamer, recorded his movements using motion capture technology, with his own baseball bat serving as Sluggasson's weapon.